You Made it!

 How You Know You're Making Progress

-Building an iconic personal brand in live entertainment is a long term game.
+If you want to build an iconic personal brand in live entertainment you’ve got to play the long game.

-My clients often see meaningful results at around month 3 of us working together.
+For context: My clients often see meaningful results at around months 3-5 of us working together.

 Speaking Opportunities - whether it’s keynotes, panels or podcasts, you’ll start getting inbound requests specifically referencing your content.

 Talent Finds You - Top talent seeks you out.
 Recruiting becomes easier.
-Gone are the days you have to post stuffy job descriptions to job boards.
+No more posting to stuffy job boards.

 Partnership Conversations Find You - Your industry peers reach out to collaborate.
 Investment opportunities come through your network.
 Business development happens in your DMs.

-The Industry Seeks Your Perspective - Other executives ask for your take on industry trends.
-You become part of conversations that shape the future of entertainment.
+The Industry Seeks Out Your Perspective - Other executives ask for your take on industry trends.
+You become part of conversations that shape the future of live entertainment.

 Your Iconic Moment